 Florida’s Turnpike Enterprise

-Media inquiries and information in Spanish should be directed to the FDOT, Florida’s Turnpike Enterprise, Public Information Office using the contact information below:
+Media inquiries should be directed to the FDOT, Florida’s Turnpike Enterprise, Public Information Office using the contact information below:

 Para information en espańol por favor contacte:

 If you choose to provide feedback on this site or in an email, such information is a public record under Florida’s Government in the Sunshine Laws and available for public inspection upon demand.
 Under Florida law, email addresses are public records.
 If you do not want your email address released in response to a public records request, do not send electronic mail to this entity.
 Instead, contact this office by phone or in writing.

 Public participation is solicited without regard to race, color, national origin, age, sex, religion, disability, or family status.